almero-digital-marketing/mikser-docs/layouts.md

 - Feature 3
 ```

-Here is the `/shop/item.swig` layout, it uses `/html5.ect` as a parent layout.
+Now lets create the `/shop/item.swig` layout, it uses `/html5.ect` as a parent layout.
 We can group layouts in folders and we will put this one in a folder called `shop` inside `layouts` folder.

 ```html
 ---